gabrielb98/azure-docs-powershell-aip/Azure Information Protection/RMSProtection/vlatest/Get-AIPFileStatus.md

 ```

 ## DESCRIPTION
-The **Get-AIPFileStatus** cmdlet returns the AIP status, which consists of the RMS status (whether the file has RMS protection and if relevant the RMS template information)
-as well as the Labeling status (whether the file is labeled, and the file labels) of a specified file.
+The **Get-AIPFileStatus** cmdlet returns the Azure Information Protection status of a specified file or of files in a specified folder.
+This status consists of the protection status (whether the file has Rights Management protection, and if relevant, the Rights Management template information) and the label status (whether the file is labeled, and if so, the label information).

 ## EXAMPLES